 This means everyone is assumed to have been sexual.
 Asexuality simply … didn’t exist, wasn’t even mentioned as a conceptual possibility.
 If a man hadn’t found a woman by the time they reached middle-age, they were assumed to be ‘closeted gay’, or possibly something a bit more sinister.
 This makes it hard to retrospectively assign or headcanon people as ‘asexual’, since they may not have been aware of the concept either, even if, had they been alive now, they would be taking on the word with pride.
 People like Edward Heath, Prime Minister of the UK 1970-74.
 He never married, and was noted for being actively female-avoidant.
-This led to the usual rumours, but his official biographer (Philip Ziegler) wrote that no-one had any evidence or recollection of Heath ever having any kind of relations with a man, and that Heath himself never left even any hint of it, so came to the conclusion he was asexual – his book came out in 2010, five years after Heath’s death, and long after any contemporary sources would have spoken about him.
+This led to the usual rumours, but his official biographer (Philip Ziegler) wrote that no-one had any evidence or recollection of Heath ever having any kind of relations with a man, and that Heath himself never left even any hint of it.
+For someone in that position at that time, if there was even a hint of homosexuality, there would have been rumours and court cases.
+Ziegler thus came to the conclusion Heath was asexual – his book came out in 2010, five years after Heath’s death, and long after any contemporary sources would have spoken about him.

 It also means even when I was growing up, sexuality was still seen as a ‘new thing’, and somewhat ‘edgy’ and ‘challenging behaviour’.
 So, in my childhood, if you weren’t a ‘man’, and didn’t do ‘mannish’ pursuits, you were ‘gay’ or ‘a woman’ – This is still true today to an extent of course – it’s an aspect of toxic masculinity and patriarchal culture.
 These ‘mannish pursuits’ naturally included finding a woman; everything in pop-culture: media, television, music, movies, magazines, advertising, all promoted the heterosexual family norms of being married (to the opposite sex) with two children, and anything that led away from that was seen as ‘wrong’.

-At the time though, other parts of what later became that community weren’t considered.
-“Lesbians” were the two punk-haired women in dayglo who stood on the corner waiting for the gays to do their thing, and again, for reasons of toxic masculinity, were even less understood – they were ‘too manly’ and ‘not feminine’ enough to be a woman, yet clearly ‘not men’.
-Bisexuals simply didn’t exist (‘you’re gay tho, really, aren’t you’).
 Obviously, in a highly sexualised culture, asexuality wasn’t even considered.
-Anyone who didn’t see things in terms of putting object X into receptacle Y was seen as mentally ill, a closet gay (as you can see, everyone is either ‘normal’, ‘closet gay’ or ‘actually gay’), or celibate / eccentrically religious, which was also seen as a bad thing (non-CoE sects of Christianity who tended to sermonise were referred to as ‘God-Botherers’).
+Anyone who didn’t see things in terms of putting object X into receptacle Y was seen as mentally ill, a closet gay (as you can see, everyone is either ‘normal’, ‘closet gay’ or ‘actually gay’), or celibate / eccentrically religious, which was also seen as a weird thing.

 Despite the legalisation of homosexuality, non-conforming sexualities were still seen as a bit of a ‘threat’ to the ‘morality’ of society, and in 1988 the UK government banned promotion of homosexuality in schools and colleges in Great Britain (ie not Northern Ireland) – this was called ‘Section 28’ legislation, for shorthand reasons.
 This was only repealed in Scotland in 2000, and in England and Wales in 2003, and meant that legally, it was very difficult for young people (people like me) to learn about anything other than ‘perceived societal norms’ in relation to sexuality.
 It didn’t cover asexuality, but that’s obviously because asexuality didn’t exist and we’re all closeted gays.
 Note the years – this covers a lot of the period when many Gen-Xs in the UK would have been most at need of such a resource to help them realise their feelings during times of major emotional and developmental changes.